| Commissioned Works | Music for Flute & Guitar | Music for Flute Guitar & Viola | Music for Flute & Strings

 arr.
 Jan Boland

 James Oswald’s Airs for the Four Season, published about 1755, is an excellent example of the merging of the Celtic and the Baroque.
 The eight works in this edition were selected from Oswald’s original 48 for their character and hints of Celtic influence.
 Each is very brief _ only about 4 minutes in length _ and provides a broad range of performance flexibility from occasional music to the concert stage.
+Arranged by Jan Boland.
 They make a welcome alternative to the beloved Haydn London Trios for this combination of instruments.
+See and hear video on YouTube.

 10 PocketSized Trios Jan Boland